pism/pism/doc/sphinx/modeling-marine.rst

 Any calving mechanism (see subsection :ref:`sec-calving`) removes ice along the seaward front of the ice shelf domain.
 This can lead to isolated cells either filled or partially-filled with floating ice, or to patches of floating ice (icebergs) fully surrounded by ice free ocean neighbors.
 This ice is detached from the flowing and partly-grounded ice sheet.
 That is, calving can lead to icebergs.

 In terms of our basic model of ice as a viscous fluid, however, the stress balance for an iceberg is not well-posed because the ocean applies no resistance to balance the driving stress.
-(See [SchoofStream]_.)
+(See :cite:`SchoofStream`.)
 In this situation the numerical SSA stress balance solver will fail.

 Option :opt:`-kill_icebergs` turns on the mechanism which cleans this up.
 This option is therefore generally needed if there is nontrivial calving.
 The mechanism identifies free-floating icebergs by using a 2-scan connected-component labeling algorithm.
 It then eliminates such icebergs, with the corresponding mass loss reported as a part of the 2D discharge flux diagnostic (see subsection :ref:`sec-saving-spat-vari`).